 Major assignments require rough drafts.
 Rough drafts must be turned in with your final draft.
 Drafts have a point value.
-Workshops, using drafts, are a chance for you to test drive your essay and are very important to the writing process.
-These workshops have two formats: self-editing workshops and peer-review workshops.
+Workshops are a chance for you to test drive your essay and are very important to the writing process.
 You must attend!
 If you miss a peer evaluation workshop, you must still turn in a rough draft with your final draft, and you will forfeit one letter grade on the assignment.